gohugoio/hugo/content/templates/taxonomy-templates.md

 Hugo provides multiple ways to use taxonomies throughout your project:

 * Order the way the terms for a taxonomy are displayed in a [taxonomy terms template](#taxonomy-terms-template)
-* Order the way content associated with a taxonomy term are display in a [taxonomy list template](#taxonomy-list-template)
+* Order the way content associated with a taxonomy term is displayed in a [taxonomy list template](#taxonomy-list-template)
 * List a single content's taxonomy terms within a [single page template][]

 ## Taxonomy List Templates